Born Again (film)

 Born Again is a 1978 American biographical drama film directed by Hollywood veteran Irving Rapper depicting the involvement of Charles Colson in the Watergate scandal, his subsequent conversion to Christianity and his prison term.
 It stars Dean Jones as Colson, Anne Francis as his wife, Dana Andrews as Tom Phillips, Harry Spillman as President Nixon, former Senator Harold Hughes as himself and George Brent in his final film.
 The film was released by Avco Embassy Pictures.
 The title theme song "Born Again," with music by Les Baxter and lyrics by Craig Johnson, was sung by Larnelle Harris.

 Plot

 As president Richard Nixon's special counsel, Colson has power and prestige along with an office in the White House.
 After the Watergate scandal, Colson pleads guilty and is sent to prison.
-The experience changes him drastically, and he establishes Prison Fellowship International, a Christian ministry that now reaches around the world.
+The experience changes him drastically, and he establishes Prison Fellowship, a Christian ministry that now reaches around the world.